jhuapl-boss/boss-manage/packer/README.md

 default.packer
 --------------
 Used for local development and testing using VirtualBox.
 It creates an OVF image using the Packer virtualbox-iso builder.
-The only modification that it does to the stock minimal install is to configure sudo to be passwordless.
+This minimal install configures sudo to be passwordless and installs VirtualBox Guest Additions.

 `packer build -var 'source=ubuntu-14.04.2-server-amd64' default.packer`